praetorian-inc/ADFSRelay/README.md

 # Overview

 This repository includes two utilities NTLMParse and ADFSRelay.
 NTLMParse is a utility for decoding base64-encoded NTLM messages and printing information about the underlying properties and fields within the message.
 Examining these NTLM messages is helpful when researching the behavior of a particular NTLM implementation.
 ADFSRelay is a proof of concept utility developed while researching the feasibility of NTLM relaying attacks targeting the ADFS service.
 This utility can be leveraged to perform NTLM relaying attacks targeting ADFS.
+We've also released a blog post in conjunction with this tool titled TODO INSERT TITLE [1].

 # NTLMParse Usage